 This month my company featured me on our portal in a blog-style interview.
 I thought I’d share since I haven’t posted much about work lately.
-Here you go: Get to Know John Demma We […]
+Here you go: Get to Know John Demma We all share common goals, […]

 You may have heard someone say that expense savings go right to the “bottom line”.
 What does that mean?
 What is the bottom line anyway?
-For a business, the last line on […]
+For a business, the last line on the income statement […]

 That’s a picture of a cute little clownfish, we’ll call him Remo, swimming among sea anemone.
-Most fish would not be feeling too good right now, because those cool looking tentacles of […]
+Most fish would not be feeling too good right now, because those cool looking tentacles of the anemone are […]

 I’m a fraud and so are you.
 We run around pretending we know a thing or two about a thing or two.
-And we’re surround by all of these experts on subjects […]
+And we’re surround by all of these experts on subjects from economics to […]